rebelsky/csc151/outlines/bodies/documentation.md

 Pair Programming
 ----------------

 * What did you take from the reading?
+(Assume we need to make a list of the key points for those who didn't read it.)

 Documentation
 -------------